Manolis Glezos: Since 1974

 In February 2012, Glezos was arrested by riot police while protesting in Athens.
 He was sprayed with tear gas by one of the police officers in that area.

 In the June 2012 parliamentary election, Glezos was elected as MP of the Coalition of Radical Left (SYRIZA) party.

 Glezos was a SYRIZA candidate for the European Parliament in the elections of 25 May 2014.
 He was elected to the European Parliament with over 430,000 votes, more than any other candidate in Greece.
 At age 91, he was also the oldest person elected to the European Parliament in the 2014 election.

 In 2015, Glezos took a firm stance in favour of the "No" vote in the Greek bailout referendum.
 As an MEP he also participated in a support protest in Brussels, along with thousands of Belgians in favour of Greeks voting negatively in the referendum, a few days before the latter takes place.

 He resigned from his position in the European Parliament in July 2015, being succeeded by Nikolaos Chountis.
 The same year, he left SYRIZA before the September 2015 Greek election, where he was an MP candidate with the newly formed Popular Unity party.

-In 2018, Manolis Glezos publicly voiced his opposition to the Prespa Agreement between Athens and Skopje on the resolution of the Macedonia naming dispute -despite the agreement being promoted by the SYRIZA government party which he formerly supported.
+In 2018, Glezos publicly voiced his opposition to the Prespa Agreement between Athens and Skopje on the resolution of the Macedonia naming dispute -despite the agreement being promoted by the SYRIZA government party which he formerly supported.
 In an article for the Greek daily paper Kathimerini, he insisted that the people of the neighbouring country should "define themselves in accordance with their history, language, traditions... taking out of their mind the word Macedonia".